OLIP’s Multi-level Governance: Facilitating Collaborative Leadership & Action

-OLIP’s five Sector Tables, Council, and Executive Committee are actively engaged in the implementation of the Ottawa Immigration Strategy.
-They are bound together through mutual relationships and accountability, with the OLIP Secretariat providing guidance and support.
-The Ottawa Immigration Forum provides a forum for reflection and communicating collective progress, as well as promoting leadership engagement.
+The OLIP tables are bound together through mutual relationships and accountability, with the OLIP Secretariat acting as a catalyst and facilitator of partners’ leadership and action planning.
 The following chart outlines the functions, roles, and responsibilities fulfilled by each component of the OLIP governance structure.

 - Inclusivity: encouraging the participation of all stakeholders, including immigrants.

 - Engagement of community leaders: promoting the commitment of leaders of all sectors